Last Updated on January 20, 2023 by The Filtery

 - Bisphenols (like BPA)

-In fact, back in 2016, The Ecology Center in Ann Arbor tested 32 garden hoses for toxins like lead, bromine, antimony, and phthalates.
+In fact, back in 2016, The Ecology Center in Ann Arbor tested 32 garden hoses from national retailers.
+The study found:

-These chemicals all come with their own potential problems, from cancer to fertility issues, and more.
+The chemicals listed above all come with their own potential problems, from cancer to infertility, and more.
 Although they’re pretty darn difficult to avoid completely, most of us want to do what we can to at least reduce our exposure (and that of our kids, pets, and other loved ones).

 According to the results of the above study, hoses made out of polyurethane (PU) instead of PVC and labeled “Drinking Water Safe” contained a much lower amount of toxic chemicals.